 - 405. ENGLISH NOVEL TO 1800.
 3 cr.
 Critical analysis of major novels and study of origin and development. - 406.
 NINETEENTH CENTURY ENGLISH NOVEL.
 3 cr.
 Critical analysis of major novels and study of changes in aim and technique. - 407.
 TWENTIETH CENTURY ENGLISH NOVEL.
 3 cr.
 Critical analysis of major novels and study of changes in aim and technique. - 409.
 MODERN POETRY.
 3 cr.
 Analysis of structure, form, and content of significant works of selected twentieth-century British and American poets. - 410.
 MODERN DRAMA.
 3 cr.
 Selected contemporary English, continental, and American dramas. - 413.
 AMERICAN NOVEL.
 3 cr.
 Critical analysis of major novels and study of the context. - 416.
 MODERN EUROPEAN FICTION.
 3 cr.
 Selected English works, as well as continental novels that have been translated into English. - 420.
 RESEARCH FOR TECHNICAL WRITERS.
 3 cr.
 Materials, methods, and techniques of research required of the technical writer. - 421.
 THE LITERATURE OF THE BIBLE.
 3 cr.
 Selected books from the Old and New Testaments, with emphasis on their literary value and influence on English and American literature. - 425.
 LITERARY CRITICISM.
 3 cr.
 Major aesthetic theories related to exercises in practical criticism. - 426.
 MULTICULTURAL LITERATURE.
 3 cr.
 Introduction to the multicultural literature of the world. - 427.
 LITERATURE OF THE SOUTH.
 3 cr.
 Representative writers of the Early South, the Confederate South, and the New South, including William Faulkner, Thomas Wolfe, and Richard Wright. - 436.
 CHAUCER.
 3 cr.
 Studies in The Canterbury Tales and selected other works of Geoffrey Chaucer. - 437.
 SHAKESPEARE'S TRAGEDIES.
 3 cr.
 Twelve tragedies, with emphasis on principles governing the genre. - 438.
 SHAKESPEARE'S COMEDIES AND HISTORIES.
-3 cr.
-Representative comedies and histories, with emphasis on Shakespeare's development as a dramatic artist. - 439.
+3 cr.Representative comedies and histories, with emphasis on Shakespeare's development as a dramatic artist. - 439.
 MILTON.
 3 cr.
 The major poems and selected prose and minor poetry. - 440.
-GRAPHIC PRESENTATION IN TECHNICAL COMMUNICATION.3 cr.
-The theory, use, and creation of graphic/visual aids in technical communication. - 471.
+GRAPHIC PRESENTATION IN TECHNICAL COMMUNICATION.
+3 cr.
+The theory, use, and creation of graphic/visual aids in technical communication. - 444.
+WRITING IN THE SCIENCES.
+3 cr.
+Writing professional documents (abstracts, proposals, research) and developing professional presentations for the scientific community with emphasis on rhetorical strategies and the conventions of scientific discourse.
+Prerequisite: 220A, 220B, 220C, 220D, or consent of department head. - 471.
 MEDIEVAL LITERATURE.
 3 cr.
-Selected English or European works before 1500, excluding Chaucer. - 472.
-RENAISSANCE.
+Selected English or European works before 1500, excluding Chaucer.

+- 472. RENAISSANCE.
 3 cr.
 Non-dramatic poetry and prose of the Tudor Period. - 473.
 SEVENTEENTH CENTURY.
 3 cr.
-Development of English prose and poetry from the beginning of the Jacobean Age through the Restoration. - 474.
+Development of English prose and poetry from the beginning of the Jacobean Age through the Bestoration. - 474.
 EIGHTEENTH CENTURY.
 3 cr.
 Major English writers of the Augustan and Johnsonian periods. - 475.
 ROMANTIC MOVEMENT.
 3 cr.
 Works of major writers of the Romantic period, with emphasis on Wordsworth, Coleridge, Byron, Shelley, and Keats. - 476.
 VICTORIAN PERIOD.
 3 cr.
 Works of major writers, with emphasis on Tennyson, Browning, and Arnold. - 478.
 AMERICAN LITERARY MASTERS.
 3 cr.
-Works of major writers to 1850.

-- 479. AMERICAN LITERARY MASTERS.
+Works of major writers to 1850. - 479.
+AMERICAN LITERARY MASTERS.
 3 cr.
 Works of major writers from 1850 to the present. - 481.
 EXPOSITORY WRITING.
 3 cr.
 Development of the ability to communicate accurately and effectively in writing, with emphasis on the teaching of writing in all disciplines. - 482.
 LINGUISTICS.
 3 cr.
 An introduction to theories and analysis of language structure and use. - 483.
 HISTORY OF THE ENGLISH LANGUAGE.
 3 cr.
 The origins and development of the English language, including evolution of syntax, accretion of vocabulary, and study of pronunciation in England and the United States. - 490.
 ADVANCED POETRY WRITING.
 3 cr.
 The writing of poetry, with emphasis on voice, style, and vision. - 491.
 ADVANCED FICTION WRITING.
 3 cr.
 The writing of fiction, with emphasis on voice, style, and fictive worlds.